davidmhunt/CPSL_TI_Radar/CPSL_TI_Radar/README.md

 poetry install
 ```
 ## Preparing the Hardware

-There are two potential use cases using the CPSL_TI_Radar code.
-They are:
-1. Streaming data from the IWR1443 demo running on the device
-2. Streaming raw ADC data from the IWR1443 using the DCA1000

-Depending on your use case, complete the following steps:

-### Option 1: IWR1443 Demo (no DCA1000)

 TO stream samples directly from the TI IWR Radar, you must flash the correct firmware onto the TI radar.
 To accomplish this, complete the following steps:
 1. To flash the correct firmware onto the IWR1443, you will need the UNIFLASH tool from Texas Instruments.
 Start by downloading the correct version of the tool from the [downloads page](https://www.ti.com/tool/UNIFLASH#downloads)